galeone/galeone.github.io/_posts/2017-05-29-understanding-tensorflow-using-go.md

 In Go, instead, the previous program fails because `A` and `x` are both called `Placeholder`.
 We can conclude that:

-**The Go API does not automatically generate new names every time we invoke a function that defnines an operation**: the operation name is thus fixed and we can't change it.
+**The Go API does not automatically generate new names every time we invoke a function that defines an operation**: the operation name is thus fixed and we can't change it.

 #### Question time: